 — Liz Dodd (@liz_dodd) May 16, 2014

 For a while I felt almost ashamed of the #CapForStrat adventures; was it wrong to put him in the spotlight, had he really wanted that, and at that time?
 He seemed happy, but had I actually embarrassed him?
 Would people think I had trivialised something momentous and serious?
 What about all the other people in the world suffering right now who couldn’t have their “dying wishes” fulfilled?
 (Why the words “dying wish”, anyway, for something that was a bit of fun but not actually one of my father’s true deep and meaningful “dying wishes”?)
 Would people think this was more about me than it had been about dad?
-Why could I tell the whole world that my father was dying, but I couldn’t bring myself to talk to him about it openly in the end?
+Had I been attention-seeking or inappropriate?

 Now when I look back on it all, it feels like it was a strange dream; a dream that proved to me that it’s always worth asking, trying, making an effort.
 That when you’re in trouble, there are so many people out there wishing they knew how to help you; don’t be afraid to ask for help.
 That optimism is infectious, and the world is desperately hungry for it.
 And finally, that if I feel in my heart that something is worth doing and I know that my own intentions are good, I shouldn’t get too caught up in what other people may or may not think of me.
 None of that can bring dad back, of course, but it’s worth a little something in the grand scheme of things.